jadeshyu/GRUBsub/README.md

 # GRUBsub
 Healthy food swaps: swap out the junk with the healthy stuff.
+Useful utility to have for any dieter!